-6. Sponsorship and Promotion
+6 Sponsorship and Promotion

-It is essential that KPMHA maintains a high profile and supports a healthy environment for the players, locally, provincially and nationally.

-- 6.1 The Sponsorship Coordinator of the Executive Committee is responsible for sponsorship and promotion. - All sponsorship money that is solicited by the Sponsorship Coordinator will go directly to the association and money that is solicited by the team or given to the association for a specific team goes 50% to the team and 50 % to the association.
-Exceptions to this can be granted, with prior approval of the KPMHA Executive.
-The Divisional Coordinator must bring these exceptions to the KPMHA Executive to be discussed and voted on. - 6.3 Sponsorships that consist of team clothing must be brought to the Executive to be discussed and voted on prior to being accepted. - KPMHA team sponsorship fees will be assessed and set by the KPMHA Executive on an annual basis.
-Potential new sponsors should be referred to the Sponsorship Coordinator.
-An annual letter will be supplied by the Sponsorship Coordinator detailing the year's sponsorship program to be authorized by the Executive Committee. - Team members, officials and parents are strictly forbidden to solicit local businesses for donations without prior approval from the Sponsorship Coordinator or KPMHA Executive.
-KPMHA will provide a list of current sponsors already supporting minor hockey teams in our organization. - The Sponsorship Coordinator will present a plan regarding annual sponsorship for approval by the Executive Committee.
+- 6.1 It is essential that KPMHA maintains a high profile and supports a healthy environment for the players locally, provincially and nationally. - All sponsorship funds solicited by the Gaming and Sponsorship Director will go directly to the association.
+All sponsorship funds that are solicited by teams or given to the association for a specific team will be transferred to the respective team.
+Team level sponsorships must be approved by the Gaming and Sponsorship Director. - 6.3 Sponsorships that consist of team clothing must be brought to the Board of Directors to be discussed and voted on prior to being accepted. - 6.4 KPMHA team sponsorship fees will be assessed and set by the Board of Directors on an annual basis.
+Potential new sponsors should be referred to the Gaming and Sponsorship Director.
+An annual letter, approved by the Board of Directors, will be supplied by the Gaming and Sponsorship Director detailing the year's sponsorship program. - 6.5 Team members, officials and parents are strictly forbidden to solicit local businesses for donations without prior approval from the Gaming and Sponsorship Director or the Board of Directors.
+KPMHA will provide a list of current sponsors already supporting minor hockey teams in the Association.